Super123qew/Final-project-passion-30/README.md

 ### Week 3:

-- Implemented raycasting for troop placement, enemy info selection, troop upgrade, etc.
+- Implemented raycasting for troop placement, enemy info selection, and upgrade.
-- Created tower that targets and destroys enemies
+- Created a tower that targets and destroys enemies

+### Week 4:

+- Implemented tower placement
+- Implemented different mob and troop types
+- Implemented base with set health
+- Implemented custom models for troops
+- Basic GUI for troop selection created
+- Ported source code into GitHub and created pseudocode
+- Attempted basic database system for the game

-## Future plan/reflection
+## Future plans/reflections

+- Made map more visually appealing
-- Implemented sounds effects in the game
+- Implement sound effects in the game
 - Create a lobby area before playing
 - Map selection/vote before gameplay
 - Troop selection for different playstyles
+- Implemented tower "animations" (They just turn toward the enemy when attacking)
-- Shop system for buying troops/power ups
+- Shop system for buying troops/power-ups

-Despite our initial optimism alot of the mechanics never made it past the drawing board as the syntax for LUA in the dev console was extremely foreign for us.
-Despite this, we felt that we made great strides in our knowledge on Lua and feel accomplished we actually made something.
+Despite our initial optimism, many mechanics never made it past the drawing board as the syntax for LUAU in the dev console was extremely foreign for us.
+Despite this, we felt that we made great strides in our knowledge of Lua and felt accomplished in that we made something.